 Cherry Blossom in Tokyo

-This article will focus on the seven most popular cherry blossom viewing spots in Tokyo, briefly explain the signature of each spot and the characteristics of the cherry blossoms, and include a map of Tokyo and related notes.
+This article will focus on the seven most popular cherry blossom viewing spots in Tokyo, briefly explain the significance of each spot and the characteristics of the cherry blossoms, and include a map of Tokyo and related notes.
 This is a useful reference for those who decide to go to Tokyo to enjoy the cherry blossoms.

 Tokyo’s special features: The variety of cherry blossom viewing spots is surely the biggest signature of Tokyo.
 These places include not only the major parks and popular spots, but also the night cherry blossoms along the river and the Dentetsu Arakawa Line, which runs through the rain of cherry blossoms.

 Distribution of cherry blossom viewing spots: Tokyo’s cherry blossom viewing spots are spread out throughout the city, and are mostly located near famous Tokyo sights and shopping areas in Tokyo.
-The biggest difference is the number of cherry blossoms and the surrounding scenery, which is also the key point for tourists to do screening.
+The biggest difference is the number of cherry blossoms and the surrounding scenery, which is also the key point for tourists to do the screening.

 Cherry blossom flowering period: cherry blossom from blooming to withering generally will experience 7-12 days, the annual cherry blossom carnival, also will stop at a shocking cherry blossom rain.
 By the time the rain falls, the cherry blossom viewing period in Tokyo is officially over.

 Tips: Some of the cherry blossom viewing spots are close to each other and can be visited on foot in tandem.
-For example, Chidorigafuchi and the Imperial Palace, Meiji Jingu Shrine and Yoyogi Park.
+For examples: Chidorigafuchi and the Imperial Palace, Meiji Jingu Shrine and Yoyogi Park.

 Tokyo Cherry Blossom Spots